""

 Prior Coursework

-With program approval, students are allowed to count up to 6 credits of relevant graduate coursework from other institutions.
-Coursework earned five or more years prior to admission to a master’s degree or earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.
+With program director approval, students may transfer up to 6 credits of relevant graduate coursework from other institutions.
+Coursework earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.

-With program approval, students are allowed to count up to 6 credits of relevant graduate level coursework, numbered 700 or above or designated with the 50% graduate course attribute, taken as a UW–Madison Special student.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer up to 6 credits of relevant graduate level coursework, numbered 700 or above or designated with the "Grad 50%" attribute, taken as a University Special student.
+Coursework earned ten or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.

 Probation